Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 # Conclusion

-In this article, I've tried to explain the Stairs to Success method (S2S) since I've found it very useful over the past decade---yet found no documentation about it anywhere so far.
+In this article, I've tried to explain the Stairs to Success method (S2S) since I've found it very useful over the past decade—yet found no documentation about it anywhere so far.

 I showed you how to apply the method in real life with a few examples and also how it stacks.